Supercolony-net/openbrush-contracts/README.md

 The upgradable contract will be available after resolving of this [issue](https://github.com/Supercolony-net/openbrush-contracts/issues/7)

 ## Roadmap 🚗
+------- Release 0.1.0
+- [x] Implement fungible, non-fungible, and multi tokens.
+- [x] Implement AccessControl and Ownable.
+- [x] Add examples of how to reuse ERC20, ERC721, AccessControl implementations.
+- [x] Stub implementations for `token` and `access` folders.
+- [x] Add base description of project

+------- Release 0.2.0
+- [x] Remove the boilerplate to make the internal implementation external.
+- - [x] Implement `brush::contract` macro to consume all brush's stuff before ink!.
+- - [x] Implement `brush::trait_definition` which stores definition of trait and allow to use it in `brush::contract` macro.
+- - [x] Implement `impl_trait!` macro which reuse internal implementation in external impl section.
+- [x] Refactor examples and tests with new macros.
+- [x] Decide how to handle errors and implement it in library(Decided to use `panic!` and `assert!`).

+------- Release 0.3.0
+- [x] Create derive macro for storage traits.
+This macro must adds fields to contract's struct.
+- [x] Cover all contracts with unit tests and integration tests.
+- [x] Create documentation based on readme.
+Add comments to macros with example of usage.
+- [x] Add `Ownable` + `ERC1155` example.
+- [x] Support simple modifiers(which can only call functions without code injection).
+- [x] Instead of `impl_trait!` macro add support of default implementation in external trait definition.
+  Users can define default implementation in traits and macro will copy/paste this implementation during the generation of the contract.

 ------- Release 1.0.0
 - [ ] Finalize PSP for fungible tokens.
 Refactor of implementation.
-- [ ] Support code injection in modifiers.
-Implement a reentrancy guard with new modifiers.
+- [x] Support code injection in modifiers.
+- [x] Implement a reentrancy guard and example of usage.
 - [ ] Add more examples and documentation on how to use the library.

 ------- Pre-release 2.0.0
 - [ ] PSPs for NFT and multi-token.
 - [ ] Add extensions: AccessControlEnumerable, ERC721Enumerable.
 - [ ] Refactor NFT and multi-token according to final decisions in PSPs.